-We recommend you read the top links listed at from the documentation home page in order: getting started, contributing, and architecture, as well as the data model.
+We recommend you read the top links listed at from the documentation home page in order: getting started, contributing, and architecture overview, as well as the data model.

 Either way, feel free to contact our developers through any of the development channels, we would love to work with you.

 The Run your own Software Heritage tutorial shows how to run a local instance of the Software Heritage software infrastructure, using Docker.

 You can setup a job on your local machine, for this you can schedule a listing task for example.
 Doing so on small forge, will allow you to load some repositories.

 Or you can also trigger directly loading from the cli.